 Royalty expenses include product royalty and sublicense royalty fees on our out-licensed programs.
-The \$0.2 million increase in royalty expenses for the three months ended June 30, 2011 was due to an increase in Rotarix[®] related royalty fees, partially offset by the lack of sublicense royalty fees during the three months ended June 30, 2011 due to the Pfizer Termination which resulted in us recognizing the remaining deferred sublicense fees related to the Pfizer Agreement in 2010.
+The \$1.1 million increase in royalty expenses for the three months ended September 30, 2011 was primarily due to an increase in Rotarix[®] related royalty fees.
 Our retained interests in Rotarix[®] net royalties which were not sold to PRF are recorded as product royalty revenue and a corresponding amount that is payable to CCH is recorded as royalty expense.